retrodaredevil/msic/README.md

 ## TODO

+* Make conversions in parallel
 * Try out this library: https://github.com/jonghwanhyeon/python-ffmpeg
   * It's more up to date and has docs: https://python-ffmpeg.readthedocs.io/en/stable/
 * (Maybe) rewrite in Rust using https://github.com/zmwangx/rust-ffmpeg
+* A subcommand to convert files to a smaller file size only if some criteria is met
+  * Example:
+    * Convert all sample rates above 50 to 44.1
+    * Convert all MP3 files to OPUS
+  * The idea here is that you should be able to specify these complex rules, and then have a test output so you can see what will happen
+* Consider using https://beets.io/ as a dependency